-Specifies the two characters used for the ending Command Pass-Thru delimiters
+Specifies the two characters to be used for the ending delimiter characters or Command Pass-Thru.

-Value Description XXYY XX is the ASCII hexadecimal value of the first character and YY is the ASCII hexadecimal value of the second character.
-Example: &%Z39,253F Specifies the %? characters as the alternate ending delimiter characters (% ASCII hex value is 25 and ?
-ASCII hex value is 3F).
+Value Description ХХҮҮ XX is the ASCII hexadecimal value of the first character and YY is the ASCII hexadecimal value of the second character Example: &%Z39,253F Specifies the %? characters as the alternate ending delimiter characters (% ASCII hex value is 25 and ?
+ASCII hex value is 3F)